September 22, 2019 Southern Shore Dual Argo Outing (39 Photos)

 13.

-12. With berries in hand we headed back the road and up lookout hill for more scouting and most important a kickass cook-up.
+12. With berries in hand we headed back out the road and up to a lookout for more scouting and most important a kickass boil-up.

 11.